MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/migration-upgrade/deprecated-features.md

 ### Bank payments transfer for Lithuania

-Bank payment transfers are generated and printed by using the Payment transfer (LT) export format for Lithuania.
+Bank payment transfers were generated and printed by using the Payment transfer (LT) export format for Lithuania.
 The Lithuanian market began to use LITAS, the unified electronic banking system, in 2005.

 |   |  |
 |------------|--------------------|